anjapago/AnalyzeAccountability/_posts/2019-07-06-excerpt-lengths.markdown

 #### Evaluate on only single sentence excerpts

 The main issue with this, is that the distribution of features may different in the single sentence excerpts than the rest of the data set.
-For example, the fact that these single sentences were able to fully capture a statement about accountability, indicate that perhaps they have some unigue sentence structure and terms that would not be present throughout the rest of the training data of excerpts that were more than one sentence.
+For example, the fact that these single sentences were able to fully capture a statement about accountability, indicate that perhaps they have some unique sentence structure and terms that would not be present throughout the rest of the training data of excerpts that were more than one sentence.
 There are many issues that can arise from having a test set with a different distribution of features from the training set.

 If the data is trained as well only on single sentences, then this would likely lead to the best possible performance in this situation, since it is learning the features relevant to single sentences and evaluating based on sentences with those features as well.
 The main issue with this approach is that this greatly restricts the size of the dataset, and likely misses out on many examples of discussing accountability that is not present in these few excerpts.
 However the size of this data of single sentences alone, would actually be sufficient to train a simple classifier.